avivshafir/scraping-system-node/README.md

 - Fetching/Parsing page timeout or error -> need to handle

+- The processor schedules too much worker processes, a worker thread will be scheduled even if the link was processed already

 ### Future improvements

 - Add e2e and integration tests for the whole flow, testing the redis results